|Title:||An Efficacy Trial of Two Interventions Designed to Reduce Stereotype Threat Vulnerability and Close Academic Performance Gaps|

 |Goal:||Efficacy and Replication||Award Number:||R305A110136|

-This project team proposes to determine the impacts of two similar but theoretically distinct stereotype threat-reduction interventions.
-The first intervention is a self-affirmation intervention and the second is a group boundary-blurring intervention.
+This project team proposed to determine the impacts of two similar but theoretically distinct stereotype threat-reduction interventions.
+The first intervention is a self-affirmation intervention and the second is a social-belonging intervention.
 Both interventions are carried out through student writing exercises.
 The self-affirmation intervention is based on protecting the self from perceived threats and the consequences of failure by encouraging affirmation of self-worth.
-The group boundary-blurring intervention is based on blurring group boundaries by focusing on characteristics that are shared between groups in an effort to equalize groups.
+The social-belonging intervention is intended to help students think about social and academic stressors as common and temporary, which normalizes these stressful experiences and allows for improved achievement, behavior, and well-being.
 Prior research has found promising evidence regarding student achievement for both interventions.

-Project Activities: The research team will conduct an experiment to determine the impacts of two interventions (a self-affirmation intervention and a group-boundary intervention) on two student outcomes: (a) decreased vulnerability to stereotype threat and (b) reduced achievement gaps between historically disadvantaged and more-advantaged student groups.
-Specifically, the efficacy of the two writing exercises will be assessed relative to one another and to a neutral, control writing condition.
-Researchers will compare the impacts of a self-affirmation intervention, a group boundary-blurring intervention, and a neutral control group condition on the grades and test scores of 2,500 middle-school students in the Madison (Wisconsin) Metropolitan School District.
+Project Activities: The research team conducted two experiments to determine the impacts of two interventions (a self-affirmation intervention and a social-belonging intervention) on student social-psychological outcomes, behavior, grades, and test scores in middle-schools in the Madison (Wisconsin) Metropolitan School District.
 The writing exercises take 15 minutes to complete.
-Should the interventions be found effective, their low time and financial cost make them widely replicable.
+The low time and financial cost of these interventions make them widely replicable.

 Products: Products include evidence of the efficacy of two stereotype threat-reduction interventions published in peer reviewed journals.

-Setting: The study will take place in 11 middle schools serving Grade 7–9 students in Madison, Wisconsin.
+Setting: The study took place in 11 middle schools serving Grade 6–9 students in Madison, Wisconsin.

-Population: The proposed research will be conducted in the 7th and 8th grades of the Madison (Wisconsin) Metropolitan School District.
-On average, the student population in the district's middle schools is between 40% to 60% non-White.
-In the districts 8 most diverse schools, the student population is approximately 40% White, 30% African American, and 20% Hispanic/Latino.
-Nearly 50% of students are from low-income families.
+Population: At the start of the study, the student population in the district's middle schools was between 40% to 60% non-White.
+In the districts' 8 most diverse schools, the student population was approximately 40% White, 30% African American, and 20% Hispanic/Latino.
+Nearly 50% of students were from low-income families.

-Intervention: The two treatment interventions are writing exercises that take 15 minutes to complete and will be administered four times over a 2-year period.
-Students assigned to the self-affirmation intervention will receive a list of 10 values such as relationships, grades, art, and independence.
-Students will be asked to circle the two to three values most important to them and write a paragraph about why these values are important.
-They will then be asked to answer five questions in a Likert scale asking them to indicate how important those values are to them personally.
+Intervention: The two treatment interventions are writing exercises that take 15 minutes to complete.
+The self-affirmation intervention was administered four times over a 2-year period to 7th and 8th grade students.
+Students assigned to the self-affirmation intervention received a list of 11 values such as relationships, grades, art, and independence.
+Students were asked to circle the two to three values most important to them and write a paragraph about why these values are important.
+They were then asked to answer five questions in a Likert scale asking them to indicate how important those values are to them personally.

-Research Design and Method: Under an experimental design, two cohorts of 7th grade students (approximately 1,250 students per cohort) will be randomly assigned to the self-affirmation condition, group-boundary condition, or control condition and followed for two school years.
-Researchers will collect two waves of data in the fall and spring of each of two school years.
-Data to be collected include: (a) the writing exercises to be administered in each of the three experimental conditions; (b) district administrative data including student demographics and standardized test scores; (c) a survey designed to measure stereotype vulnerability; and (d) qualitative measures of the fidelity of implementation.
+Research Design and Method: Under an experimental design, two cohorts of 7th grade students were randomly assigned to the self-affirmation condition or a control condition and followed for two school years.
+Under a separate experimental design, one cohort of 6th grade students was randomly assigned to the social-belongingness intervention or a control condition.
+Researchers collected two waves of data in the fall and spring of each school year.
+Data collected included: (a) the writing exercises administered in each of the two experiments; (b) district administrative data including student demographics, grades, and standardized test scores; (c) a survey designed to measure social-psychological outcomes; and (d) qualitative measures of the fidelity of implementation.

-Control Condition: Students in the control condition will be given similarly formatted materials that ask them to write about a neutral topic, such as their daily routine.
-They will then be asked to answer five neutral questions presented in Likert-scale form.
+Control Condition: Students in the control condition of both experiments were given similarly formatted materials that ask them to respond to neutral topics.

-Key Measures: The students' 6th through 8th grade scores on the Wisconsin Knowledge and Concepts Examination (Wisconsin's high-stakes assessment) and student grades will be used to measure achievement.
-The five-item stereotype vulnerability survey (Aronson and Inzlicht, 2004) will be used to measure the extent to which students feel stereotype threat.
-The survey will be given in the fall and spring of 7th grade and the spring of 8th grade.
-Fidelity of implementation data will be obtained from classroom observation of a random sample of classrooms during the writing exercises and from the student written responses.
+Key Measures: The students' 6th through 8th grade scores on the Wisconsin Knowledge and Concepts Examination (Wisconsin's high-stakes assessment) and student grades were used to measure achievement.
+Students completed a researcher-developed survey to measure the extent to which students feel stereotype threat.
+Fidelity of implementation data was obtained from classroom observation of a random sample of classrooms during the writing exercises and from the student written responses.

-Data Analytic Strategy: Ordinary least squares regression analysis will be used assess the impacts of the interventions on post-treatment stereotype vulnerability, test scores, and grades.
-The primary comparison will be between each stereotype threat-reduction intervention to the neutral control condition.
-In addition, a comparison of the outcomes of the interventions will be done.
-Subgroup analyses will be done for each racial/ethnic group.
-Exploratory analyses will examine the relationship of the fidelity of implementation with variations in the interventions' associations with student outcomes and estimate the complier average causal effect.
+Data Analytic Strategy: A multilevel regression analysis was used to assess the impacts of the interventions on post-treatment social-psychological variables, test scores, and grades.
+The primary comparison was between each stereotype threat-reduction intervention to the neutral control condition.
+Subgroup analyses were done for each racial/ethnic group.
+Structural equation modeling was used to test whether effects of the interventions on GPA were mediated by social-psychological and behavioral outcomes.

 ** This project was submitted to and funded under Education Policy, Finance, and Systems in FY 2011.